wagle1996/Landcover-mapping-CoG-ESV/README.md

 # Spatiotemporal Analysis of Land Cover and the Effects on Ecosystem Service Values in Rupandehi, Nepal from 2005 to 2020

-This repository is for the code and training data for the above paper which is still under review and will be released soon after publication. </br>
+This repository is for the code and training data for the above paper.
+It will be released soon and in case of need, please coontact authors via email in the paper. </br>

 Title: Spatiotemporal Analysis of Land Cover and the Effects on Ecosystem Service Values in Rupandehi, Nepal from 2005 to 2020 </br>
 DOI: https://doi.org/10.3390/ijgi10100635 </br>